 - (1) Grant date of all stock options is ten years prior to the option expiration date (Column (f)).
 All stock options vest ratably in 25% increments on the first four anniversaries of the grant date. - (2) Stock options retire ten years from the grant date. - (3) Restricted stock unit awards granted on May 21, 2012 under the 2011 Plan.
 The restricted stock unit awards vest in equal amounts on the first, second, third and fourth anniversaries of the grant date and are issued on the vesting date.
 No dividend equivalents are paid on restricted stock unit awards.
-In the event the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability or a Sale Event (as defined in the 2011 Plan), restricted stock unit awards are forfeited on the date of - (4) Restricted stock unit awards granted on May 28, 2013 under the 2011 Plan.
+In the event of the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability, restricted stock unit awards are forfeited on the date of termination. - (4) Restricted stock unit awards granted on May 28, 2013 under the 2011 Plan.
 The restricted stock unit awards vest in equal amounts on the first, second, third and fourth anniversaries of the grant date and are issued on the vesting date.
 No dividend equivalents are paid on restricted stock unit awards.
-In the event the individual's employment or any other relationship with us is termination the event of death or permanent disability or a Sale Event (as defined in the 2011 Plan), restricted stock unit awards are forfeited on the date of termination - (5) Restricted stock unit awards granted on March 3, 2014 under the 2011 Plan.
+In the event of the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability, restricted stock unit awards are forfeited on the date of termination. - (5) Restricted stock unit awards granted on March 3, 2014 under the 2011 Plan.
 The restricted stock unit awards vest in equal amounts on the first, second, third and fourth anniversaries of the grant date and are issued on the vesting date.
 No dividend equivalents are paid on restricted stock unit awards.
-In the event the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability or a Sale Event (as defined in the 2011 Plan), restricted stock unit awards are forfeited on the date of termination. - (6) Restricted stock unit awards granted on February 26, 2015 under the 2011 Plan.
+In the event of the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability, restricted stock unit awards are forfeited on the date of termination. - (6) Restricted stock unit awards granted on February 26, 2015 under the 2011 Plan.
 The restricted stock unit awards vest in equal amounts on the first, second, third and fourth anniversaries of the grant date and are issued on the vesting date.
 No dividend equivalents are paid on restricted stock unit awards.
-In the event the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability or a Sale Event (as defined in the 2011 Plan), restricted stock unit awards are forfeited on the date of - (7) Performance-vesting restricted stock unit awards granted on March 3, 2014 under the 2011 Plan.
+In the event of the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability, restricted stock unit awards are forfeited on the date of termination. - (7) Performance-vesting restricted stock unit awards granted on March 3, 2014 under the 2011 Plan.
 50% of the performance-vesting restricted stock unit awards vested on October 5, 2015 when certain development milestones were achieved.
 The remaining 50% of the performance-vesting restricted stock unit awards will vest on October 5, 2016.
 No dividend equivalents are paid on performance-vesting restricted stock unit awards.
-In the event the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability or a Sale Event (as defined in the 2011 Plan), before October 5, 2016, the remaining restricted stock unit awards are forfeited on the date of termination. - (8) Market value is based on the closing price of our ordinary shares on December 31, 2015 as reported by NASDAQ, which was \$79.38.
+In the event of the individual's employment or any other relationship with us is terminated for any reason, except in the event of death or permanent disability, before October 5, 2016, the remaining restricted stock unit awards are forfeited on the date of termination. - (8) Market value is based on the closing price of our ordinary shares on December 31, 2015 as reported by NASDAQ, which was \$79.38.